 Information: Stem Cell Tourism Redux (part 1)

+The current issue of Kennedy Institute of Ethics Journal contains the first installment in a two part series on the ethics of stem cell tourism, by long time stem cell watcher Cynthia Cohen and Peter Cohen.
+The Cohens pull together a large body of news reports and internet posts on Russian and Indian private clinics offering stem cell interventions to foreign patients (who travel to these clinics because they cannot receive the nonvalidated interventions in their native countries).
 They provide a very critical view of these clinics and the practice of offering nonvalidated stem cell interventions to large numbers of patients outside of clinical trials- a view that readers of this blog will recognize as one that I share: "those who travel to other countries for stem cell treatments enter into a sort of medical Russian roulette."
 I would add: they pay large sums to shady characters for the privilege.

 The back end of the article takes issue with commentators who have offered a quasi-defense of stem cell tourism, viewing stem cell development as analogous to surgical innovation.
 These commentators have thus defended the idea of offering stem cells outside the trial context.
 According to the Cohens, these commentators "do not explain in what respects these interventions resemble surgical procedures and do not furnish reasons why clinical trials are not possible for them."